MouseBiteLabs/Game-Boy-DMG-Color/README.md

 -	Rock up/Hold: Toggle on-screen battery indicator
 -	Rock down: Advance screen color pallete setting
 -	Rock down/Hold: Toggle on-screen pixel grid
--	Push in: Toggle button LED colors
+-	Push in: Toggle button LED color setting
 -	Push in/Hold + D-pad Left: Decrease button LED brightness
 -	Push in/Hold + D-Pad Right: Increase button LED brightness
--	Push in/Hold when turning on power switch: Skip start-up color sequence
+-	Push in/Hold when turning on power switch: Disable LEDs until another power cycle

 ## Power Draw Measurements
 For these tests, I’m using four eneloop pro NiMH AA batteries (total of ~11800 mWh), and the audio gain is set to ~0.4 (see CPU board for more detail on this gain value).